 \section{Introduction}

-Regression problems arise in many practical situations where a certain response variable can be expressed through a relationship with the so called causal variables.
-In practical applications it becomes quite difficult to identify the right set of causal variables.
-This article is motivated while we were dealing with a problem in a modern paper industry.
-It is well known that paper is produced from pulp, fibers, fillers, and other chemicals and it needs a huge water resources as well.
-In the process a lot of fibers and fillers obtained from the base material are drained out along with outlet water that comes from the paper machine.
-In order to save these valuable materials from being drained out, a system called Krofta supracell \cite{krofta1990water} is used by modern paper manufacturing industries and many other industries as well.
-However, efficiency of the Krofta system is not always satisfactory and sometimes industries have to focus on improving the efficiency of the Krofta system in order to save cost to remain competitive in the market.
-The process is alternatively known as fiber-filler recovery process \cite{koukoulas2003method}.
-This is practically a dissolved air flotation cum sedimentation process.
-Input to this process is the lean backwater which comes out of the main paper making process and hence contains a lot of unwanted materials, but also contains fibers and fillers which forms the basis of making any paper.
-Collection of such fibers and fillers efficiently not only saves cost, but also saves the environment where finally these materials are thrown in as wastage.
-By addressing this problem, one can make the paper manufacturing process a environment friendly and sustainable manufacturing process with minimal ecological damage \cite{chun2013sustainable} also.
-As it is true in many manufacturing processes, particularly processes of chemical types, knowledge of the causal variables which affect the Krofta efficiency, is very limited and one has to start from scratch to gather such a knowledge \cite{chen1998treatment}.
-Other cost reduction techniques in paper mills has also been studied by Alsyouf (2007) among others \cite{alsyouf2007role}.
+Regression problems arise in many practical situations where a specific response variable can be expressed through a relationship with the so-called causal variables.
+In practical applications, it becomes quite challenging to identify the right set of causal variables.
+This article is motivated while we were dealing with a problem in the modern paper industry.
+It is well known that paper is produced from pulp, fibers, fillers, and other chemicals and it needs a considerable water resource as well.
+As it is, a lot of fibers and fillers obtained from the base material are drained out along with outlet water that comes from the paper machine.
+To save these valuable materials from being drained out, a system called Krofta supracell \cite{krofta1990water} is used by modern paper manufacturing industries and many other similar types of industries.
+An efficient recovery system of fibers and fillers from the outlet flow will naturally be cost saving and help the industry to remain competitive in the market.
+This is also known as the fiber-filler recovery process which is practically a dissolved air flotation cum sedimentation process \cite{koukoulas2003method}.
+An input to this process is the lean backwater which comes out of the main papermaking process and hence not only contains a lot of unwanted materials but also contains fibers and fillers which forms the basis of making any paper.
+Collection of such fibers and fillers efficiently will save cost and protects the environment where finally these materials are thrown in as wastage.
+By addressing this problem, one can make the paper manufacturing process an environment-friendly and sustainable manufacturing process with minimal ecological damage also.
+In manufacturing processes, particularly processes of chemical types, knowledge of the causal variables which affect the Krofta efficiency, is very limited and one has to start from scratch to gather such a knowledge \cite{chen1998treatment}.